dmonroy/pycrunch/docs/introduction.md

 Introduction
 ============

-The following document describes the different methods to interact with Crunch and it's Datasets in a Pythonic way.
+The following document describes the basic usage of the pycrunch library.

 Getting started
 ---------------